Practices of Enquiry

 The intention was to raise the profile of undergraduate research and provide an opportunity for students to come together to celebrate and learn from each other’s work.
 Inter-disciplinary learning was the highlight of the day, with students commenting that the resonances and dissonances between our diverse courses are definitely worth exploring annually.

-By working with students and harnessing their cross-disciplinary expertise, the intention is to share and enhance, via engaging staff and students in each other’s practice in ways that are accessible, useful and pertinent to our specialist arts institution context.
+By working with students and harnessing their cross-disciplinary expertise, the intention is to share and enhance research practices.
+We do this by engaging staff and students in each other’s practice in ways that are accessible, useful and pertinent to our specialist arts institution context.